mdeniz/marcus_bikes/README.md

 * **Banned Combinations**

   A banned combination is the definition of a combination of products that can't happen while selecting part options.
-Eg. "mountain wheels" and "diamon" frame can't be selected at the same time.
+Eg. "mountain wheels" and "diamond" frame can't be selected at the same time.

   *Table definition* ([source code](db/migrate/20241130095940_create_customizable_attributes.rb)):